CiscoDevNet/node-sparkbot/quickstart/README.md

-# Quickstarts
+# Quickstart

-These scripts will help you start with the library.
+To start with the framework, simply start from the `onEvent-all-all.js` example to start some code listening to Webhook notifications, or pick a more advanced example from the [tests](../tests).

-Simply copy paste this directory to bootstrap a bot of your own.
+If you're looking for **end-to-end bot use-cases**, check the [node-sparkbot-samples](https://github.com/CiscoDevNet/node-sparkbot).